NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this scripts cuts specific fields in a file list
+this script cuts specific fields in a file list